LACLanthony/Stocks_Linear_Programming/README.md

-# Coming soon

-Portfolio Investment Risk Modeling
+## Portfolio Investment Risk Modeling

 A financial analyst has 150,000 to invest in the stock market and is considering investments in six stocks with teh following current projectedt rates of return: